William Hillcourt

-William Hillcourt (August 6, 1900 – November 9, 1992), known within the Scouting movement as "Green Bar Bill", was an influential leader in the Boy Scouts of America (BSA) organization from 1927 to 1992.
+William Hillcourt (born Vilhelm Hans Bjerregaard Jensen; August 6, 1900 – November 9, 1992), was a Danish-American scouting leader.
+Known within the Scouting movement as "Green Bar Bill", he was an influential leader in the Boy Scouts of America (BSA) organization from 1927 to 1992.
 Hillcourt was a prolific writer and teacher in the areas of woodcraft, troop and patrol structure, and training; his written works include three editions of the BSA's official Boy Scout Handbook, with over 12.6 million copies printed, other Scouting-related books and numerous magazine articles.
 Hillcourt developed and promoted the American adaptation of the Wood Badge adult Scout leader training program.

-Hillcourt was Danish, but moved to the United States as a young adult.
+Hillcourt was Danish-born and moved to the United States as a young adult.
 From his start in Danish Scouting in 1910 until his death in 1992, he was continuously active in Scouting.
 He traveled all over the world teaching and training both Scouts and Scouters, earning many of Scouting's highest honors.
 His legacy and influence can still be seen today in the BSA program and in Scouting training manuals and methods for both youth and adults.

 Personal life

-Hillcourt was born in 1900 in Aarhus, Denmark and was the youngest of three sons of a building contractor.
+Hillcourt was born in 1900 in Aarhus, Denmark, and was the youngest of three sons of a building contractor.
 He was given the name Vilhelm Hans Bjerregaard Jensen.
 Around 1930, he changed his name by anglicizing "Vilhelm", translating "Bjerregaard" into "Hill-court" and dropping "Jensen".
 His first published work was a poem about trolls and elves, printed by an Aarhus newspaper when he was nine years old.
 For Christmas 1910, Hillcourt's brother gave him a Danish translation of Scouting for Boys by Baden-Powell, the founder of the Scout movement.
 He went on to earn the highest award in Danish Scouting, Knight-Scout in 1918, at age 17.
 He was selected to represent his troop at the 1st World Scout Jamboree in Olympia in 1920 where he first met Baden-Powell, with whom he was later to work.

 While Hillcourt studied pharmacy in Copenhagen, he became more involved in Scouting.
 As a Scout leader, he became a Scoutmaster, national instructor, writer and then the editor for the Danish Scouting journal.
 He wrote his first book, The Island, recounting his early Scouting experiences.

 After deciding to experience Scouting around the world and to return home with the best ideas, Hillcourt worked his way through Europe and England and then arrived in the United States in February 1926.
 He was soon hired by the BSA's national office and worked for the BSA until he retired as a professional Scouter in 1965.
 In 1933 Hillcourt married Grace Brown, the personal secretary of Chief Scout Executive James E. West.